orthanc-mirrors/orthanc-book/Sphinx/source/plugins/dicomweb.rst

 argument as for QIDO-RS and WADO-RS.
 This might be useful e.g. for cookie-based session management.

-Internally, this call results in creating an :ref:`Orthanc job <job>` that is executed synchronously (the REST call only returns once the STOW-RS request is finished).
+Internally, this call results in creating an :ref:`Orthanc job <jobs>` that is executed synchronously (the REST call only returns once the STOW-RS request is finished).
 You can run the job in asynchronous mode as follows::